- Office of Financial Aid

 CSU is an Equal Opportunity Employer, and adheres to the state’s fiscal rules and the regulations set forth by the Department of Education and the Colorado Department of Higher Education, which govern the work-study and student employment programs.

-Student Employment Services staff encourages any student seeking a job to contact them.
+Student Employment Services staff encourages any student seeking a job, or with employment concerns, to contact them.

 The Registrar’s Office assists the Department of Veterans’ Affairs (VA) in providing certification for the following education benefits: